TeamLions76/TeamLions-Fireplan_SCDFXIBM/README.md

   * Test-driven development
   * Application of useful design patterns (including the Observer pattern, Facade pattern, etc.)
   * Communication aspect with designers on requirements of application
+  * Stubbing a <a href="https://github.com/TeamLions76/TeamLions-Fireplan_SCDFXIBM/blob/master/Fireplan/Fireplan/Util/Sensor.swift">programatic sensor</a> to send mock data to the application (to be replaced with real IoT sensors for actual product).
+Stubbed sensor will pick up **temperature**, **current in ionized air** as well as **concentration of carbon monoxide**.

 ## Detailed Solution
 * <a href="https://github.com/TeamLions76/TeamLions-Fireplan_SCDFXIBM/blob/master/Fireplan/DESCRIPTION.md">Fireplan Detailed Solution</a>